adieuadieu/serverless-chrome/docs/chrome.md

 Install `qemu-img` with `brew install qemu`

 ### With AWS EC2

 How the cool kids build.

 Easily build Chromium using an EC2 Spot Instance (spot-block) using the [`ec2-build.sh`](/scripts/ec2-build.sh) script.
-With a `c5.2xlarge` spot-instance a single build takes rougly 2h15m and usually costs between $0.25 and $0.30 in `us-east-1a`.
+With a `c5.2xlarge` spot-instance a single build takes roughly 2h15m and usually costs between $0.25 and $0.30 in `us-east-1a`.
 Or, ~30m on `c5.18xlarge` for about $0.50.
 To build Chromium, an instance with at least 4GB of memory is required.

 Building on EC2 requires some IAM permissions setup:

 1. Create a new IAM _user_ with access keys and add [this custom inline policy](/aws/iam-serverless-chrome-automation-user-policy.json).
 The policy allows the minimum IAM permissions required to initiate a build on an EC2 Spot Instance.
 1. Create a new IAM _role_ called "serverless-chrome-automation" with an EC2 trust entity and add [this custom inline policy](/aws/iam-serverless-chrome-automation-role-policy.json).
 The policy allows the minimum IAM permissions required to retrieve secrets from the Parameter Store, log the instance's stdout/stderr to CloudWatch, and upload binaries to S3.
 Be sure to update the Resource Arns where appropriate (e.g. for the S3 bucket).
 Make note of the `Instance Profile ARN` as you'll need to set the `AWS_IAM_INSTANCE_ARN` environment variable to it.

 Next, export the following environment variables in your shell: